Some or all of the offers on this page may not be available.

 Fastest no annual fee Honors point earning.

 This is the only card available to new applicants with no annual fee that earn Hilton Honors points directly.
 The Citi Hilton Honors Visa Signature has no annual fee, but is no longer available to new applicants.
-The American Express version earns points more quickly, with 7x points at Hilton properties versus 6x for the Citi HHonors Visa, and 5x points at U.S. restaurants, supermarkets, and gas stations versus 3x for the Citi HHonors Visa.
-You also get 3x points on everything else versus just 2x with the Citi HHonors Visa.
+The American Express version earns points more quickly, with 7x points at Hilton properties versus 6x for the Citi Honors Visa, and 5x points at U.S. restaurants, supermarkets, and gas stations versus 3x for the Citi Honors Visa.
+You also get 3x points on everything else versus just 2x with the Citi Honors Visa.

 Honors Silver status.

-You get free HHonors Silver status every year you hold the card.
+You get free Honors Silver status every year you hold the card.
 Don’t expect much from that.
 You might get a slightly more desirable room, and can earn more points on hotel stays, but there’s not much else to it.
 You can also move up to Gold status if you spend $20,000 or more on the card in a year.

 Foreign transaction fees.